adamsilver/fdpb/03-Book-A-Flight.md

 - Pressing <kbd>escape</kbd> hides the calendar and moves focus to the button.
 - Pressing <kbd>enter</kbd> or <kbd>space</kbd> populates the date and sets focus to text box, then hides the calendar.

 Whilst screen reader users *can* operate the calendar, it's not especially useful to them.
 Entering a date by typing directly into the text box is probably easier and quicker.
 In any case, we don't assume they won't use it.
-Instead, we adhere to principle 5, *give users choice*.
+Instead, we adhere to principle 5, *give users choice* by letting them do either.

 #### What about the future?